JouriFledderman/cordova-plugin-debuggable-webview/README.md

 </config-file>
 ```

-when you do not want to enable debugging in your apk (for example when you create a production release), make sure you set the `android:value` for the `WebViewDebug` property to false.
+when you want to disable debugging in your apk (for example when you create a production release), make sure you set the `android:value` for the `WebViewDebug` property to false.